 The International Volleyball Hall of Fame provides the opportunity to bring people from different cultures and different parts of the world together to celebrate the sport.

-The IVHF museum is home to more than 150 inductees from 25 countries and over 5,000 square feet of volleyball history.
-Thousands of people visit the Hall of Fame museum each year to learn about the game and experience the exhibits.
-Best known for its annual Induction Celebration honoring the game’s elite, the IVHF also operates over a dozen youth, high school, and collegiate competitions and programs annually.
-The next will be Feb.
-4-5, 2022 with the Morgan Classic NCAA Collegiate Men’s Volleyball tournament, held at Springfield College.
-In conjunction with that event, players and coaches of all ages are invited to participate in clinics run by the participating teams.
-For more information on all of the events surrounding the Morgan Classic, please visit https://www.volleyhall.org/morgan-classic.html
+Located in Holyoke, Massachusetts - the birthplace of volleyball - the International Volleyball Hall of Fame is an independent non-profit 501(c)(3) organization dedicated to honoring the legends, recognizing the greats, and preserving the history of volleyball.
+The IVHF Museum is home to more than 160 inductees from 25 countries and over 5,000 square feet of volleyball history.
+Thousands of people from around the world visit the museum each year to learn about the game and experience the exhibits.
+Best known globally for its annual Induction Celebration honoring the sport’s elite, the IVHF also supports more than a dozen youth, high school and collegiate competitions and programs annually.

 Our History